 (This is a guest post by Antoni Sawicki aka Tenox)

-In the winter break wave of nostalgia I wanted to play SimCity on my HPUX workstation.
-The 5 minute demo just wouldn’t cut it.
+In the winter break wave of nostalgia I wanted to play SimCity on my vintage HPUX workstation.
+Unfortunately the 5 minute demo just wouldn’t cut it.
 Back in 1993 you could simply purchase a license key and unlock the demo to a full version.
-However even if I could find an old license code, these keys were “Host ID” locked, so you could not easily use it on a different machine.
+However even if I could find an old license code, these keys were “Host ID” locked, so you could not easily use it on a different machine anyway.

 In 2008 SimCity Classic has been open sourced under a new name Micropolis for the OLPC project.
 This was truly epic endeavor, many thanks to everyone involved.
-Unfortunately for vintage computer enthusiasts, the source code been “patched up” to compile on a modern Linux, before it was released to the public.
-The updated code will no longer build on any old Unix system.
-Typically when a developer decides to free up their obsolete version they just toss out some licenses codes.
-Sadly this time no one bothered.
+Unfortunately for vintage computer enthusiasts, the source code been updated to compile on a modern Linux, before it was released to the public.
+It will no longer build on any old Unix system.
+Typically, when a developer decides to free up their obsolete version, they just toss out some licenses codes.
+Sadly this time no one ever bothered.

 UPDATE: patched IRIX as well!
 Special thanks to Mr^Burns for providing a preinstalled IRIX 5.3 MAME image!